anantgirdhar/attitude_estimation/README.md

-# attitude_estimation
+# Attitude Estimation and Control

-Code Files for Attitude Estimation and Control Class (GT Fall 2024 AE6356 by Dr. Glenn Lightsey)
+This repository contains code files for the Attitude Estimation and Control class at Georgia Tech (AE6356, Fall 2024, Dr. Glenn Lightsey)